deadlykam/CodeOptPro_Godot/README.md

 1. Added a new variable type which are the [Observers](#3-observers) types.
 2. Added a new script template for the observers.
 3. Clearing the input fields once a variable is created.
 This allows less accidental creation by the user.
+4. Upgraded to Godot version **v4.3.stable.mono.official [77dcf97d8]**.
-4. Devs - Made adding new variables much more dynamic.
+5. Devs - Made adding new variables much more dynamic.
 Now it will be easier to add a new variable with less chances of getting errors/bugs.
 ***
 ## Bug Fixes:
 No bugs found in this version.